The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Djembe Communications (Independent)

 Djembe Communications has organically grown a local network that spans Angola, Morocco, Ghana, Mozambique, Nigeria, Switzerland, United Arab Emirates, the United States and the United Kingdom.
 These offices all operate under a single budget, which enables Djembe’s Dubai office to be a gateway for clients and acts as the design and media epicenter for all clients.
-Beyond that, Djembe’s Luanda and Maputo offices spearhead the consultancy’s Lusophone client engagements; Djembe‘s Rabat office supports the consultancy‘s Francophone client and is the digital hub for the network.
+Beyond that, Djembe’s Luanda and Maputo offices spearhead the consultancy’s Lusophone client engagements; Djembe‘s Rabat office serves as the digital hub for the network, while Europe is overseen from its Zurich outpost.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap